adriannejnner/PhysiCell-GBM-oHSV1/README.md

 * * *
 ### Running
-Once the model has been compiled, to run simply run .\GBM-OV-immune-stroma-patchy.exe
+Once the model has been compiled, to run simply run .\GBM_OV_immune_stroma_patchy.exe

 ### Changing dense:sparse configurations
 To change the configuration of dense to sparse regions of the GBM, simplfy change the "proportion" and update the corresponding "kappa".